IsaacBraamGit/gdcm2025/readme.md

     /setbuildarea ~0 ~0 ~0 ~300 ~100 ~300
 3. **Run the script:**

     From your terminal:
     python _RunMe.py

-Low-spec hardware?
+## Low-spec hardware?

 If you're running on a lower-end machine, edit the _RunMe.py file and set:
 LITE_VERSION = True

-The code is currently functional but not optimized — a full refactor is planned.
+The code is currently functional but not pretty — a full refactor is planned.